kisnorbert87/EXXOGEN/README.md

 </p>

 # EXXOGEN
-EXXOGEN is a DeepTech biotechnology startup redefining molecular recognition through a novel, first-principles (ab initio) analytical framework for quantum-level interactions.
+EXXOGEN is a DeepTech biotechnology startup redefining molecular recognition with a proprietary, closed-form analytical operator to calculate quantum-level interactions directly from first-principles physics.

+We don't search databases - we calculate reality

 Core Breakthrough: Bypassing iterative Density Functional Theory (DFT) approximations and supercomputer overhead, EXXOGEN utilizes a novel, proprietary analytical operator derived from fundamental quantum principles.
-Rather than repackaging existing open-source engines, the proprietary operator computes the quantum-level dynamics in the background, outputting the structured and refined energy matrix as seen in the benchmark datasets, delivering near instantaneous computation and massive scalability.
+Rather than repackaging existing engines, the proprietary operator computes the quantum-level dynamics in the background, outputting the structured and refined energy matrix as seen in the benchmark datasets, delivering near instantaneous computation and massive scalability.

 https://www.exxogen.hu/